browserengineering/book/book/visual-effects.md

  [elaborate]: https://www.w3.org/TR/CSS2/zindex.html

-*Overflow clipping*: As mentioned at the end of the section introducing the width` and `height` CSS properties, sizing boxes with CSS means that the contents of a layout object can exceed its size.
-Implement the `overflow`clip` CSS property+value.
-When set, this should clip out the parts of the content that exceed the box size of the element
+*Overflow clipping*: As mentioned at the end of the section introducing the `width` and `height` CSS properties, sizing boxes with CSS means that the contents of a layout object can exceed its size.
+Implement the `clip` value of the `overflow` CSS property+value.
+When set, this should clip out the parts of the content that exceed the box size of the element .

 *Overflow scrolling*: Implement a very basic version of the `overflow:scroll` property+value.
 (This exercise builds on the previous one).
 You'll need to